gundrathivinodkumar2409/Digital-VLSI-SoC-Design-and-Planning/README.md

 #### **Sign-off Verification**
 This is the final "exam" for the design, a series of rigorous checks to guarantee correctness and manufacturability.

-*   **Static Timing Analysis (STA):**
-    *   **What It Is:** An exhaustive analysis that checks every possible timing path in the design without running simulations.
-It verifies that the design meets **Setup Time** (data must be stable *before* the clock edge) and **Hold Time** (data must be stable *after* the clock edge).
-    *   **Why It Matters:** STA is the primary method for guaranteeing a chip will operate at its target frequency.
-A design is not "closed" or "clean" until it passes STA with zero violations.
+*   **Static Timing Analysis (STA):** Verifies that the design meets **Setup Time** (data must be stable *before* the clock edge) and **Hold Time** (data must be stable *after* the clock edge) for all paths.
+STA is the primary method for guaranteeing a chip will operate at its target frequency.

-*   **Design Rule Check (DRC):**
-    *   **What It Is:** A check that ensures the layout adheres to hundreds of geometric rules specified by the foundry (e.g., minimum wire spacing, minimum width).
+*   **Design Rule Check (DRC):** Ensures the layout adheres to hundreds of geometric rules specified by the foundry (e.g., minimum wire spacing, minimum width).
+These rules prevent physical manufacturing defects.
-    *   **Why It Matters:** These rules prevent physical manufacturing defects like short circuits or open circuits.
-A single DRC error can make a chip completely non-functional.

-*   **Layout Versus Schematic (LVS):**
-    *   **What It Is:** An electrical check that compares the final layout's extracted netlist against the original, post-synthesis netlist.
-    *   **Why It Matters:** LVS provides the ultimate confirmation that the physical design is an exact electrical match to the logical design, with no accidental shorts or opens introduced during the PnR process.
+*   **Layout Versus Schematic (LVS):** An electrical check that compares the final layout's extracted netlist against the original, post-synthesis netlist.
+LVS provides the ultimate confirmation that the physical design is an exact electrical match to the logical design.

 ---